ISO Certification Company List

 Is there a master ISO certification company list?

-No. Certification bodies are listed by national accreditation bodies.
+No. Certification bodies are listed by national accreditation authorities.

 Can ISO certify my company directly?

-No. ISO develops standards but does not perform certification.
+No. ISO develops standards but does not conduct audits.

 Hundreds globally, depending on the standard and industry scope.